undergrad-partner-school

 Need-based

-693 students secured some form of need-based financial aid.
+693 students were awarded some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at South Dakota School of Mines and Technology isn't available to international students.
-The total number of students (including freshmen) who were determined to have financial need was 1,095.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $2,819,695, and state $184,072.
+The total number of students (including freshmen) who were determined to have financial need amounted to 1,095.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $2,819,695, and state $184,072.
 The students of South Dakota School of Mines and Technology received the -institutional need-based aid in the amount of $957,125, and external in the amount of $915,855.

 $3,360